 Up top, Rodware of Salt Lake City has given us one of their custom Wanlass windshields and custom convertible top.
 The completed rod will roll around America on MHT Luxury Alloy’s Foose brand Legend wheels encompassed by some of Pirelli’s best rubber.
 Bob Drake Inc, the famous Ford hot rod parts company has opened up their entire catalog and will allow IronMen Foundation to pick out whatever parts we need for Metal of Honor.
 Our fuel tank is a stainless unit from Rock Valley Antique Auto Parts of Stillman Valley, Illinois.
 The interior will be crafted by the artistic hands of John Mayer at Ogden Top and Trim in Berwyn, Illinois.

 Julianno’s of Ellington, Connecticut will provide the finishing touches to the interior and exterior.
 Finally, MotorHead Design of Louisville, Kentucky will cap off the car with the custom emblems and insignias designed in partnership with Caswell Design of Glendale, California.

 Once the car is ready, John Welzenbach of Arlington Heights, Illinois will shoot the photos that will be used in promotional materials and public relations articles.
 Inflatable 2000 of Azusa, California will recreate the rod in an inflatable replica.
 The balloon replica will tell people at every NSRA event throughout 2010 exactly where our car is on exhibit.
 Street Rodder magazine will cover the build of the car and the American tour.
 Throughout the tour, CleanTools Inc. will make sure the car is always its clean best.

-In January 2011, Barrett-Jackson Auctions will help the Foundation find a buyer at their world famous auction in Scottsdale, Arizona.
+In January 2011, Barrett-Jackson Auctions helped the Foundation find a buyer at their world famous auction in Scottsdale, Arizona.

 Watch our Progress